ghostop14/gr-mesa/README.md

 7. Normalize - Take an input vector and normalize all values to 1.0.
 8. Phase Shift - Shift an incoming signal by shift_radians.
 Shift can be controlled via variable or incoming float message
 9. Average to Message - Take the average of an incoming float vector and output the scalar average as a message
+10. Variable Rotator - While named and functioning more generically, the drive behind this block was a block that could rotate frequencies as part of a GNURadio-based scanner.
+The block id can be used as a variable, and 2 messages get output: One is the current value, and one is the corresponding index from the list of provided values.
+The index facilitates different downstream processing paths using the IO Selector for each value.
+For instance, if the list is frequencies, f1 may be NBFM, f2 may be digital, etc.  The block also has a message input that can be used to lock/hold a frequency where activity is detected.
+See the Scanner section below for more details.

 ## Building
 gr-mesa has no core dependencies.
 However if you will be using the state out ports, it is highly recommended to install gr-filerepeater as additional state blocks are included there.